-We are always on the lookout for trends, especially positive trends from the for-profit space to incorporate into nonprofit settings.
+We are always on the lookout for positive trends, especially from the for-profit space, to incorporate into nonprofit settings.
 Recently, we have heard a lot about great corporate cultures like those of Zappos and technology companies.
-When we dissect what makes these companies tick, the undercurrent is always core values.
-These core values are part of the company’s DNA, and are put into action by all employees.
-From online retail and technology companies to everything in between, brands are taking notice and creating values that drive their culture.
-A recent article in Harvard Business Review notes how WD-40 (yes – the company that makes the spray lubricant) has created a WD-40 Maniac Pledge, which all employees must recite:
+When we dissect what makes these companies tick, the underpinning is always core values.
+These core values are part of the company’s DNA and are put into action by all employees.
+From online retail to technology companies and everything in between, brands are taking notice and creating values that drive their cultures.
+An excellent article in Harvard Business Review notes how WD-40 (yes – the company that makes spray lubricant) has created a WD-40 Maniac Pledge, which all employees must recite:

 I am responsible for taking action, asking questions, getting answers and making decisions.
 I won’t wait for someone to tell me.
 If I need to know, I’m responsible for asking.
 I have no right to be offended that I didn’t “get this sooner.”
 If I’m doing something others should know about, I’m responsible for telling them.

 It is their commitment to “learning as fast as the world is changing.”
 As WD-40 CEO Garry Ridge aptly put it, “The fear of failure is the biggest fear in the world.
 We had to go from failure to freedom.”
-Now that core values are mainstream (and we are moving even faster post-COVID), how can nonprofits use them to ensure they attract the right employees and create a culture that supports what we call the “holy trinity” – vision-mission-values?
+Now that core values are mainstream (and we are moving even faster post-COVID), how can nonprofits use core values to ensure they attract the right employees and create a culture that supports what we call the “holy trinity” – vision-mission-values?
 They are your source of company distinctiveness and should serve as a cornerstone for all your actions.
-We have developed an easy and fun five-step process with our clients and would love to hear what you discover as you develop (or refine) your organization’s core values.
+We have developed an easy and fun five-step process with our clients to help them develop (or refine) their organizations’ core values.

-Step 1: Crowdsource – Have employees create a values board (similar to a personal vision board).
+Have employees create a values board (similar to a personal vision board).
 Make it a game in which each employee collects quotes, pictures and values that resonate with them.
 It can be organization-wide or by department.
-Post the collection on a bulletin board or in a common room so that individuals can review and comment (have Post-it notes and markers available).
+Post the collection digitally or on a bulletin board in a common room so that individuals can review and comment (have Post-it notes and markers available).

-Step 2: Deliberate – Convene employees during a staff meeting or senior managers at an upcoming retreat (with food!) and have them present their ideas for discussion.
-Have a good facilitator (not the CEO) guide the conversation and start collecting themes.
+Convene employees during a staff meeting or senior managers at an upcoming retreat (with food!) and have them present their ideas for discussion.
+Have a facilitator (not the CEO) guide the conversation and start collecting themes.
 The goal is to gather common ideas, not fine-tune or wordsmith.
-Give each employee stickers (dots) to vote on the top five themes that most connect to them and the organization.
+Give each employee stickers (dots) to vote on the top five themes that resonate the most with them and the organization.
 These themes can be ones that your organization already embodies and wants to reinforce, but they can also be aspirational values that you want to embody in the future.

 Values gain meaning and urgency when they have a direct connection to policies, practices and behaviors.
-In order to ensure this, add core values to your annual employee survey and ask their opinion on how well they feel the organization is living its values.
-Ideally, 90 percent of employees are satisfied with the values and believe the organization is effective in upholding them.
+In order to ensure this, add core values to your annual employee survey and ask employees how well they feel the organization is living its values.
+Ideally, 90 percent of employees should be satisfied with the written values and believe the organization is effective in upholding them.
 If not, go back to Step 4 and find ways to embed them in a more consistent manner.
 For example, consider giving awards to employees who “live the values,” so everyone in your organization can see core values practiced and rewarded.
 Or, when rolling out core values, consider highlighting a value each month with quotes, sayings and pictures.
-Have the CEO mention it via email and share specific examples that uphold or detract from that value.
+Have the CEO mention it via email and share specific examples that support or do not support that value.
 Remember to always use stories to drive the point home.
 And since organizations can change, consider adding or refining values when needed (e.g., many added or reinforced their DEI core value recently).

 As restauranteur and business author Danny Meyer so eloquently suggests, core values are “the riverbanks that help guide us as we refine and improve on performance and excellence.
 A lack of riverbanks creates estuaries and cloudy waters that are confusing to navigate.
 I want a crystal-clear, swiftly flowing stream.”
 We would love your input on your core values, how you are using them to drive performance and excellence, and we welcome comments and ideas about our five-step process.